reedlevinson/home/activities/activity7/README.md

 3. `cd` into the resulting new cloned repo.
 4. Copy the file `covid-blank.c` to `covid.c`
 5. One member of the team share screen and edit that file, filling in BLANKs.
+Note: Allocate a large static array for `data`, of size 1000.
+Use a preprocessor macro directive to do so.
 6. Build and run the program with `make test`.

 Things to notice: